 They had several stunning characters out for photographs~ this girl was like a rococo corpse bride or something ♥ She looked great!

-Nara says I am really good at making ugly faces~ other visitors at the park must have agreed, because while I was posing they came over with cameras thinking I was one of the white girls the work for the park.
-Nah, just being weird! ㅋㅋㅋㅋ
+Nara says I am really good at making ugly faces~ other visitors at the park must have agreed, because while I was posing they came over with cameras thinking I was one of the white girls that worked for the park.

 Once we had enough of the crows at Horror Village we decided to check out the garden area of the park and see what they had set up~ isn’t the view pretty?